Skip to product information

 SKU:VITD

 Low vitamin D can cause fatigue, weakened bones, muscle pain, and frequent illness.
-The Vitamin D Test (25-OH) measures your body’s vitamin D reserves, helping detect deficiency or insufficiency that may affect bone strength, immune balance, and overall vitality.
-Venous blood testing ensures accurate results for early detection and effective management.
+The Vitamin D Test (25-OH) measures your body’s vitamin D reserves, helping detect deficiency or insufficiency.
+If you’re experiencing consistent fatigue, joint pain, or muscle weakness a lab test for Vitamin D can provide you with valuable insights.

-Vitamin D plays a key role in calcium absorption, bone density, immune support, and mood regulation.
+Vitamin D plays a crucial role in calcium absorption, maintaining bone density, supporting the immune system, and regulating mood.
 Modern lifestyles, limited sun exposure, and poor diet often contribute to deficiency.
-Testing helps identify low levels early, allowing timely intervention with diet, supplements, or lifestyle changes.
+A vitamin D deficiency test helps identify low levels early, allowing timely intervention with diet, supplements, or lifestyle changes.

 What Gets Assessed?